mbhavsar1994/InventoryManagement-Node.jsApp/README.md

 # TradeGo IMS

-TradeGo is Inventory Management System which is developed using Node.js and MySQL by
+TradeGo is Inventory Management System which is developed using Node.js and MySQL
 ## Installation

 Use the npm  package manager https://github.com/mbhavsar1994/InventoryManagement-Node.jsApp.git   clone and install TradeGo Ineventory APP.